openkratio/proyecto-colibri/README.md

 If you don't plan to use posgresql, feel free to edit requirements.txt and delete the line:
 - psycopg2==2.5

-TODO: Create a requirements-dev.txt that allows to use sqlite without any edits.

 Run the project locally
 -----------------------
 Create the db: